Sometime in your defensive driving process, you may be asked to submit an affidavit. But what if you’re not sure what an “affidavit” is?

 What Should I Bring to Court When I’m Asking for Defensive Driving?

-When asking the court for defensive driving, you should have the following items in hand:
+When asking the court to take defensive driving, you should have the following items in hand:

 - Your license